100 Notable alumni of

 -

 Cynthia Delores Tucker was an American politician and civil rights activist.
 She had a long history of involvement in the American Civil Rights Movement.
+She was Secretary of the Commonwealth of Pennsylvania from 1971 to 1977.
 From the 1990s onward, she engaged in a campaign against gangsta rap music.

 -